Thra11/nixpkgs-overlays-rk3399/README.md

 ```
 nix-build <nixpkgs/nixos> -I nixos-config=./sd-image-rockpro64.nix -A config.system.build.sdImage
 ```
-This will produce a symlink called `result` in the working directory, pointing to a path in the nix store containing a.
+This will produce a symlink called `result` in the working directory, pointing to a path in the nix store containing an SD image.
 Depending which branch/version of nixpkgs you used, it may or may not be compressed (more recent nixpkgs use bzip2 to compress the finished image).

 ## Updating the keyboard/trackpad firmware